Institut de Francais, Villefranche-sur-Mer, on the French Riviera

 One of my most memorable visits to France was in 2013, when I experienced one whole month of full French-language immersion training at the Institut de Français in one of the most fabulous locations on the French Riviera.

 I studied at the school in Villefranche-sur-Mer.
 A true bucket-list dream.
 I had started a savings plan because I‘d actually been envisioning this for 3 years.
-My 53rd birthday gift to myself, a 4-week, total immersion, French language course, on the fabulous Côte d’Azur, 20 minutes from Nice International airport.
+My 53rd birthday gift to myself.
+A 4-week, total immersion, French language course, on the fabulous Côte d’Azur, 20 minutes from Nice International airport.
+Bliss!

 Before I went, I dug up and polished off my high school French, practiced my best accent (which I always try to do anyway), watched even more French movies on DVD’s (that’s how it was back then) and then set off on a trip of a lifetime.